Short-term disability benefits and your pension

 If your employer has reported your service and deducted pension contributions from any short-term disability benefit payments in the past, they must continue to do so.

-If your employer pays your short-term disability benefits directly to you, they will automatically report your service and deduct pension contributions from your benefit payments.
-Your pension will continue to increase while you are receiving short-term disability benefits.
+If your employer pays your disability benefits directly to you, they will automatically report your service and deduct pension contributions from your benefit payments.
+Your pension will continue to increase while you are receiving benefits under a short-term group disability plan.

 Sign in to My Account to confirm your service and salary.
 If you still have questions, contact your employer to ensure the contributions (on your behalf) have been made.